Things You Need to Know About Personal Injury / Motor Vehicle Accidents

 - Sudden intolerance to alcohol

 There is a common five-word phrase regretfully spoken by motor vehicle accident victims who have let their injuries linger, “Maybe it will go away”.
-If it doesn’t, you end up with medical bills that the insurance company refuses to pay.
+If it doesn’t go away, you end up with medical bills that the insurance company refuses to pay.
 Or even worse, injuries that could have been healed are now more difficult to rid yourself of.

 The Insurance Company Doesn’t Care About You